jakelandis/elasticsearch/CONTRIBUTING.md

 checks if contributed code does not have the appropriate license headers.

 > **NOTE:** If you have imported the project into IntelliJ IDEA the project will
-> be automatically configured to add the correct license header to new source
+> be automatically configured to item the correct license header to new source
 > files based on the source location.

 ### Creating A Distribution